Home

 ©History-Computer.com

 After quitting formal employment he started a small manufacturing company.
 Unfortunately, he lost all his savings on the small manufacturing business and could no longer sustain himself.
-Due to TB he was getting physically weak everyday, his doctors advised him to relocate to a warmer place.
+Due to TB, he was getting physically weak every day, his doctors advised him to relocate to a warmer place.

 Following his doctors’ advice, William S. Burroughs relocated to Saint Louis, Missouri in the last quarter of 1880 along with his wife, Ida, whom he had married a year earlier.
 His father accompanied them too.
 The two men created a perfect partnership, and after settling they started a small workshop.
-They started making metal and wooden models, steam gauge testing apparatus.
+They started making metal and wooden models, and steam gauge testing apparatus.

 The workshop William and Edmund built lasted over forty years.
 Some of the big manufacturing companies at the time were impressed with what William and his father created.